 This course can help you learn more quickly

-worked in Egypt, Sudan, Qatar, United Arab Emirates, Bahrain,
+he worked in Egypt, Sudan, Qatar, United Arab Emirates,

-Algeria and Mauritania.
-During a 12 year period in the region he
+Bahrain, Algeria and Mauritania.
+During a 12 year period in the

-worked first in the oil sector (in personnel planning, recruiting and
+region he worked first in the oil sector (in personnel planning, recruiting and training),

 An experienced teacher, he has published a series of language books on Arabic for students, travellers and business professionals who plan to work in the Arab world.